Atelier User Guide

 Pipeline Profile

-The pipeline profile is a single control that flips the main quality-gate toggles (code review, pre-build review + fix, vulnerability scanning, scan blocking) together.
-Pick one to match how much friction you want in the build path:
+The pipeline profile (Settings → Build) is a single control that flips the optional analysis stages on or off together.
+Pick one to match how much scrutiny you want on each build — or choose Custom and set each stage individually.

 |---|---|---|---|---|---|